tmarkec/take_a_hike/TESTING.md

 | Status | **Profile page**
 |:-------:|:--------|
 | &check; | User information is displayed to the user
-| &check; | Input fields are provided for user to change his details
+| &check; | Input fields are provided for the user to change his details
-| &check; | Extra field for Bio and Image are provided
+| &check; | Extra fields for Bio and Image are provided
 | &check; | Two buttons bellow the for work as expected

 | Status | **Profile page Update**
 |:-------:|:--------|
-| &check; | Changing any fields, or adding picture upon click on 'Update' button new information is displayed to the user
+| &check; | Changing any fields, or adding a picture upon clicking on the 'Update' button new information is displayed to the user
 | &check; | Confirmation message is shown to the user

 | Status | **Profile delete**
 |:-------:|:--------|
-| &check; | Clicking 'Delete' button, modal is dispalyed to the user to confirm his actions
+| &check; | Clicking the 'Delete' button, the modal is displayed to the user to confirm his actions
 | &check; | Clicking 'Cancel' in the modal user is redirected to the Profile page
-| &check; | Clicking 'Delete' in the modal us is redirected to the Home page, and confirmation message is displayed to the user
+| &check; | Clicking 'Delete' in the modal us is redirected to the Home page, and a confirmation message is displayed to the user

 | Status | **Search field**
 |:-------:|:--------|
 | &check; | No input is not allowed
-| &check; | Search not matched to the post - user is prompt with the message to try again on the new page
+| &check; | Search not matched to the post - user is prompted with the message to try again on the new page
-| &check; | Search matches the post - post is dislayed to the user on the new page
+| &check; | Search matches the post - post is displayed to the user on the new page

 | Status | **Login page**
 |:-------:|:--------|
 | &check; | No input not allowed
 | &check; | Messages displayed to the user in case of wrong input

-| Status | **Forget password/reset password link**
+| Status | **Forget the password/reset password link**
 |:-------:|:--------|
-| &check; | Clicking on either links user is navigated to password change page
+| &check; | Clicking on either link user is navigated to the password change page

 | Status | **Password change route**
 |:-------:|:--------|
-| &check; | Input field is displayed on the password cahnge page for user to provide email in order to recover password
+| &check; | Input field is displayed on the password change page for the user to provide an email to recover the password
-| &check; | After submitting new page displayed with further instructions for user what to do next
+| &check; | After submitting new page is displayed with further instructions for the user on what to do next
-| &check; | If email matches registered username clickable link is provided in inbox
+| &check; | If the email matches the registered username clickable link is provided in the inbox
-| &check; | If email doesn't match registered username message is displayed to ignore that email, if not registered with Take a hike website
+| &check; | If the email doesn't match the registered username message is displayed to ignore that email, if not registered with the Take a hike website
 | &check; | Link redirects to input new password page
 | &check; | Password must pass all standard criteria
-| &check; | After submitting new password user new page with conformation is displayed to the user with link to sign in to the website
+| &check; | After submitting a new password user new page with conformation is displayed to the user with a link to sign in to the website

 | Status | **Logout**
 |:-------:|:--------|
-| &check; | Clicking on logout user is redirected to new page, asking user to confirm his choice
+| &check; | Clicking on logout user is redirected to a new page, asking the user to confirm his choice
-| &check; | Clicking 'Sign out' user is redirected to the home page with confirmation message displayed to the user
+| &check; | Clicking 'Sign out' user is redirected to the home page with a confirmation message displayed to the user

 | Status | **Sign up**
 |:-------:|:--------|
-| &check; | Clicking on Sign up in the navigation bar new page is displayed to user with input fields
+| &check; | Clicking on Sign up in the navigation bar new page is displayed to the user with input fields
-| &check; | All input fields must be put in in order for user to sign in, standard criteria for email and passowrdfs are present
+| &check; | All input fields must be put in for the user to sign in, standard criteria for email and passwords are present
-| &check; | Relevant messages are displayed to the user if certain field doesn't match the criteria
+| &check; | Relevant messages are displayed to the user if a certain field doesn't match the criteria
-| &check; | Upon singing up, user is dirrectly logged into the website and prompt message is displayed to the user indicating that he has  succesfully signed up
+| &check; | Upon signing up, the user is directly logged into the website and the prompt message is displayed to the user indicating that he has successfully signed up

 | Status | **Back link**
 |:-------:|:--------|
 | &check; | Link is displayed on 2 pages 'Search post' & 'Single post'
-| &check; | Clicking 'Back' link user is redirected to previous page
+| &check; | Clicking the 'Back' link user is redirected to the previous page

 *Go back to the [top](#table-of-contents)*